-The below guide contains everything needed to navigate and begin using the new NWC site for your Neverwinter Nights games.
+The below guide contains everything needed to navigate and begin using the NWC site resources for your multiplayer Neverwinter Nights games.

 Members can create characters on the site and provide stats and descriptions for them.
-These character profiles are then used when signing up for open games, or can provide useful background information for their participation in other types of games.
+These character profiles can be used when signing up for open games, or be used for background information for participation in other types of games.
 Your member profile has a Characters tab that lists all of the ones you have created on the site.
 Characters can either have a DM (Dungeon Master) or Player role assigned to them.
 Here are examples of both DM and Player characters.

 DM certification and ranking has been implemented as a feature, in order to recognize the time invested in DMing a game and to encourage new DMs to take the plunge.

 Both the full site Member and Character rosters are separately visible and searchable.

 On the sidebar calendar, days having scheduled events are highlighted and clickable, showing the selected day's events below; by default, the next five upcoming events are displayed.
 To go to the main calendar page, click on the "more" option at the lower right corner of the calendar, or on the "Events" button in the main top menu.

 Game types displayed on the events calendar can include Application (Blue), Open (Gray) and Invite Only (Red).